Margaret Wise Brown: Personal life and death

 While at Hollins, Brown was briefly engaged.
 She dated, for some time, an unknown "good, quiet man from Virginia", had a long-running affair with William Gaston, and had a summer romance with Preston Schoyer.

 In the summer of 1940, Brown began a long-term relationship with Blanche Oelrichs (pen name Michael Strange), poet/playwright, actress, and the former wife of John Barrymore.
 The relationship, which began as a mentoring one, eventually became romantic and included cohabiting at 10 Gracie Square in New York, beginning in 1943.
 As a studio, they used Cobble Court, a wooden house later moved to Charles Street.
 Oelrichs, who was almost 20 years Brown's senior, died in 1950.

 Brown went by various nicknames in different circles of friends.
 To her Dana Hall and Hollins friends she was "Tim", as her hair was the color of timothy hay.
 To Bank Street friends, she was "Brownie".
 To William Gaston she was "Goldie", in keeping with the use of Golden MacDonald as the author of The Little Island.
 In 1952, Brown met James Stillman 'Pebble' Rockefeller Jr. at a party, and they became engaged.

-Later that year, while on a book tour in Nice, France, she died at 42 of an embolism, shortly after surgery for a ruptured appendix.
-Kicking up her leg to show her nurses how well she was feeling caused a blood clot that had formed in her leg to dislodge and travel to her heart.
+Later that year, while on a book tour in Nice, France, she died at 42 of an embolism shortly after surgery for what was either an ovarian cyst or a ruptured appendix.
+The death occurred after she kicked up her leg to show the doctor how well she was feeling.

-A 2022 profile in the New Yorker, entitled "The Radical Woman Behind 'Goodnight Moon'", featured a trip through Brown's "Only House" island cottage in Vinalhaven, Maine, which still retains elements of her picture books.
+A 2022 profile in the New Yorker, titled "The Radical Woman Behind 'Goodnight Moon'", featured a trip through Brown's "Only House" island cottage in Vinalhaven, Maine, which still retains elements of her picture books.
 The profile includes an interview with Rockefeller, noting that he was one of the few living people who'd known Brown well.
 They had planned to marry in Panama and honeymoon aboard his boat, the Mandalay, but she did not recover.
 Rockefeller told the interviewer:

 "She was so full in her own life.
 And yet there must have been a lack, somewhere along the line.
 But whether she would like an ordinary marriage, with children—I just couldn't really see her in that."

 In 2018, Rockefeller released a memoir called Wayfarer, about his own long life of adventure, including his memories of Brown.

 By the time of her death, Brown had authored well over 100 books.
 Her ashes were scattered at her island home, "The Only House", in Vinalhaven, Maine.